oscarvargash/biol_550_2022/week_09/README.md

 6. Move to the <kbd>Clocks</kbd> tab and select a <kbd>Uncorrelated relaxed clock</kbd>, this models assumes that your tree branches are heterogeneous, a common pattern in most topologies.
 ![](img/clock.png)
 7. Move to the <kbd>Trees</kbd> tab and select a <kbd>Speciation: Yule model</kbd>, this is a simple model of speciation that assumens no significant chages of speciation rate along your tree.
 8. Move to the <kbd>Piors</kbd> tab, click on <kbd>* Using Tree Prior</kbd> in front of `tmrca(untitled0)`; this is the prior for the age of the most recent common ancestor for the taxon set we created in step 3.
-Because this age was inferred from a another publication, we will use a <kbd>Normal</kbd> distribution with a mean of 46 and standart deviation of 5, which roughly correspond to the same interval found in the paper we are using for this calibration.
+Because this age was inferred from another publication (seconddary calibration), we will use a <kbd>Normal</kbd> distribution with a mean of 46 and standard deviation of 5, which roughly correspond to the same interval found in the paper we are using for this calibration.
+![](img/prior.png)
 9. Go to the <kbd>MCMC</kbd> tab and change the file name stem to: `two_cp_g`.
 You can see that in this tab you can change all parameters for the MCMC chain.
-![](img/prior.png)
 10. File go to <kbd>file</kbd> and select <kbd>Generate Beast File</kbd>.
 Save your file in the week_09 folder.

 > Change your flag to green if you are good to continue ![](img/green.jpeg)